5 Lessons From Founding Tech Groups + Memoir

 Following me, many other created groups, but the reason they did not succeed much because they were not as tech savvy as me, all of them created specialization specific groups, and lack of freedom.

 I promoted the fact that we all will be following same syllabus till first year and managed to unite several other unofficial groups under my community.
+As you can see in the screenshot below, there are 5 groups under my community, under which one is mine.

 Spies In The Official Group